-Theo puts the letter in an envelope, finishes dressing, and leaves for work.
+Theo puts the letter in an envelope, finishes dressing, and leaves for Church.

-Marie is up, but still in Theo’s shirt when the manager of the moving crew knocks at the door.
-She considers putting on more clothes, but the apartment is warm and it’s not necessary.
-As she opens the door, before she can finish "Bon Jour", she is rendered speechless by the sight of a huge, covered painting being carried by four men.
+Marie is awake but still in bed when she hears someone knocking on the door.
+As she opens the door, before she can finish ‘Bonjour’, she is rendered speechless by the sight of a huge painting being held by four men.

-"Bon Jour!
-Just sign here Madame."
-As he hands Marie a clipboard, the crew manager smiles broadly at the sight of an attractive woman dressed only in a man’s shirt.
+"Bonjour, Madame!
+Just sign here."
+The crew manager smiles broadly at the sight of an attractive woman dressed only in a man’s shirt.

-"Oh, My God.
-It is huge!"
+"Oh, God!
+It is so big!"
 Marie signs the form.
 "Do you think it will fit?"

-The man, still amused at his cleverness, sticks his head in the doorway.
+The man, still amused at his cleverness, sticks his head through the doorway.
 "Should not be a problem.
-After we move the sofa, chair, other paintings against the bed, we’ll just leave the ones on the wall where they are and lean this one over them.
+After we move the chair and put the other paintings against that wall, we can leave the ones on this wall where they are and lean it up over them.
 They’ll be fine."

-The men come in, move the sofa and chair, put the painting in place.
-But, their main attention is on Marie as she dresses behind a screen.
+The men come in, re-arrange things, and put the wall-sized painting in place.
+But their main attention is on Marie as she dresses behind a screen.

-Startled when she comes from behind the screen and sees them staring at here, she chides, "Most men are interested when a lady undresses."
-She is even more taken aback when the men remove the painting's cover and she recognizes the painting, ‘Sunday Afternoon at the Grand Jatte’.
+Startled when she steps out from the screen and sees them staring at her, she chides, "Most men are interested when a lady undresses."

-"This is so amazing!
+"This is incredible!
 I have heard about this.
-Georges Seurat’s masterpiece."
+It’s George Seurat’s masterpiece!"

 "Don’t stare at it too long, Madame.
-Gerard has gone cross-eyed by looking at all the dots!"
+Gerard has gone cross-eyed looking at all the dots!"

 Gerard obliges and looks at her cross-eyed.

-Marie, unimpressed with the man’s remarks and still bothered by all of them watching her dress, "I don’t know, it’s the first time I’ve seen it.
+Marie, unimpressed with the man’s remarks and still bothered by all of them watching her dress, "I don’t know.
+It’s the first time I’ve seen it.
 It’s big."
 Smiling, "I like big.
 I think we’re supposed to look at it from a distance."
-Walking toward and opening the door, "Here, look at it from down the hall."
+While opening the door, "Here, look at it from down the hall."

 The manager and crew go outside the door and look back in.
 "Oui, oui, much better.
-When you step back, you don’t see the dots and, Wow!
-The colors are so bright!"
+When you step back, you don’t see the dots, and tres bon!
+The colours are so bright!"

-"A little farther back."
+Marie continues, "A little farther back."
 The men step back in unison.
 “A little farther...
 A little farther..."
-Again, they step back and again, until one of them starts falling down the stairs.
-With a broad wave of her arm, Marie closes the door.
-"Bourgeois pigs…"
+Again, and again, the men step back until one of them starts falling down the stairs.
+With a broad wave of her arm, she closes the door.
+"Bourgeois pigs.”

-She walks back to look closer at the painting and its technique.
-"Monsieur Signac, What can you tell me about this painting?"
+Marie walks back to have a closer look at the painting and its technique, "Monsieur Signac, what can you tell me about this painting?"

-Marie washes her face, takes an apple, and leaves the apartment making sure to lock the door behind her.
+After a few minutes, Marie washes her face and leaves the apartment making sure to lock the door behind her.

-At 12:20pm Theo opens the door and is positively gobsmacked by the sight of "Grand Jatte".
-"Goodness Gracious Lord Who is Almighty!"
+At 12:20 Theo opens the door to his apartment and is positively gobsmacked by the sight of ‘La Grande Jatte’.
+"Goodness Gracious, Lord Who is Almighty!"
+He enters the room and closes the door for a closer look.
 Inspecting Seurat’s signature, "This is it!
-The one everyone is talking about.”
+The one everyone is talking about!”
 Looking closely at the technique, “Truly amazing.
-The colors are…" He stands back as far as he can, but it’s not far enough.
+The colours are…" He stands back as far as he can, but it’s not far enough.
 He tries to back up even farther by opening the door to look at it from the hallway.
-When he opens the door Signac is reaching for the knob on the other side.
+When he opens the door, Signac is reaching for the knob on the other side.
 They startle each other.

 Theo shouts, "Good Lord… Paul!"

-At the same time Signac shouts, "Oh!”
-Then, in quick succession, “Bon Jour!
+At the same time, Signac shouts, "Oh!”
+Then, alternating in quick succession, “Bonjour!”
 Excellent!
 Perfect!
 What do you think?"

 "I was about to view it at a distance."